edthorman/mirantis/docs/integrations.md

 # Integrating with Mirantis Launchpad

 Currently Mirantis Launchpad is distributed only as binary executable.
 Hence the main integration point with cluster management is the `launchpad apply` command and the input [`cluster.yaml`](configuration-file.md) configuration for the cluster.
 As the configuration is YAML format it should be pretty easy to integrate other tooling with it.
-One of the most common use cases is when using some infrastructure management tooling such as Terraform for example.
+One of the most common use cases is when using some infrastructure management tooling such as Terraform.

 ## Terraform with Mirantis Launchpad

-When using clooud environments many people are using [Terraform](https://www.terraform.io/) to manage the infrastructure declaratively.
-The easiest way to integrate Terraform to Mirantis Launchpad is to use [Terraform output](https://www.terraform.io/docs/configuration/outputs.html) values to actually specify the whole [`cluster.yaml`](configuration-file.md) structure.
-Something like so:
+When using cloud environments many people are using [Terraform](https://www.terraform.io/) to manage the infrastructure declaratively.
+The easiest way to integrate Terraform to Mirantis Launchpad is to use [Terraform output](https://www.terraform.io/docs/configuration/outputs.html) values to specify the whole [`cluster.yaml`](configuration-file.md) structure.
+For example:
 ```terraform
 output "ucp_cluster" {
   value = {